 The Great Game of Business has continued to pioneer into new industries thanks to very ambitious individuals.
 This year, Missouri Southern State University won our pioneer award for implementing what they are calling “The Great Game of Education.”
 Katie Davis , GGOB coach and former CEO of Big Brothers Big Sisters of the Ozarks, brought open-book management into the non-profit sector when others didn’t see how it could fit, and lead her team to great success because of it.

 Companies of all shapes and sizes have brought open-book management into their culture for a positive impact, so if you have a unique company, product or service, don’t give up on bringing open-book management into your organization.

 Jackie Freiberg spoke about the epidemic of low engagement in the workplace, and said we as humans are not meant to disengage.
 It is not who we are, we want to engage, we want to be passionate and we want to grow.

 The Great Game of Business gives everyone the ability to impact your company’s success.
 This leads to engagement and passion, it gives our work the meaning that many of us crave.

 Yes, this will help your bottom line because, as Jackie discussed, engaged people are your largest asset, yet by impacting your employee’s lives you are creating the best outcome.
-If you want some more valuable insights from Jackie Freiberg, check out one of her books!

 These were just a handful of all of the insights we walked away with and we hope you left with even more!
 Thank you all again for making it out to The Gathering this year.
 We can’t wait to see you at one of our upcoming workshops.